JuliaBits/tasksGridDynamics/README.md

 In this project, I worked on a program to create contacts (like on the mobile phone) and search for people or organizations by name.

 Task4
-Encription/Decription
+Encryption/Decryption

-This project is about encription and decription of data.
-You can choose Ceasar or Unicode mode to encrypt or decript the input or file.
+This project is about encryption and decryption of data.
+You can choose Ceasar or Unicode mode to encrypt or decrypt the input or file.